Institut-Malosse/Main/Dev/bash-insulter/README.md

     sudo wget -O /etc/bash.command-not-found https://github.com/Institut-Malosse/Main/blob/main/Dev/bash-insulter/src/bash.command-not-found

-Then source the file automatically for new logins by adding the following to `/etc/bash.bashrc` or any of the other locations where you can configure your shell automatically during login:
+Bash : Then source the file automatically for new logins by adding the following to `/etc/bash.bashrc` or any of the other locations where you can configure your shell automatically during login:
 ```
 if [ -f /etc/bash.command-not-found ]; then
     . /etc/bash.command-not-found